jsimpsonUoA/PlaceScan/README.md

 # Download

-To download, clone the git repository:
+To download, clone the git repository, type in a terminal:

 ```
 git clone https://github.com/PALab/place.git